helge17/tuxguitar/doc/contribute.md

 <img src="images/contribute/eclipse-debug-arguments.png" width="50%" alt="Debug configuration - arguments">

-Note: beware that, in the screenshot above, the full content of the "VM arguments" field is not visible (You will need to scroll down to see `-Dtuxguitar.home.path` parameter).
+Note: beware that, in the screenshot above, the full content of the "VM arguments" field is not visible (You need to scroll down to see the `-Dtuxguitar.home.path` parameter).

 In the Dependencies tab, Classpath Entries, delete both "tuxguitar" and "Maven Dependencies" items.
 Then, click on "Add External JARs...", browse to folder `tuxguitar/desktop/build-scripts/tuxguitar-linux-swt/target/tuxguitar-9.99-SNAPSHOT-linux-swt/lib/`, and select all files.
 The screenshot below does not show the complete list of jar files (truncated).